seve05/updog/README.md

-# Version control for my local network running linux.
+# simple version control cl command for my local nfs network to keep parity between machines.

 Requires: a running NFS Server; the user to know the target dir + ip